true-hindsight/discussions/README.md

 # discussions
-A respository for storing public discussions on content made vailable in "True-Hindsight"
+A respository for storing public discussions on content made available in "True-Hindsight"